m-a-x-s-e-e-l-i-g/bluetube-youtube-tv-for-windows/README.md

 <kbd>Esc</kbd> or <kbd>Backspace</kbd> for menu
 <kbd>2x Esc</kbd> or <kbd>2x Backspace</kbd> to exit application

-Navigation also works with mouse
+Navigation also works with mouse but is not recommended!

 ## License and Credits